-The Master Grower display at the festival will feature rare lavenders and a mix of popular types.
-Rows of lavender and field cultivars for oil production will form the backbone of the display while a tabletop still will run each day to show how oil is obtained.
+The Master Grower display at the festival featured rare lavenders and a mix of popular types.
+Rows of lavender and field cultivars for oil production formed the backbone of the display, while a tabletop still showed how oil is obtained.

-A star rarity in the feature will be Lavandula aristibracteata from northern Somalia.
+A star rarity in the feature was Lavandula aristibracteata from northern Somalia.

 "Its flowerheads look like a vertical squirrel’s tail and foliage scent is a cross between lemon balm, geranium and mint," said Simon.
 "It’s a cracking plant with a wow factor."

-Head to the Floral Marquee at the festival to see Downderry Nursery's aromatic display.
+The Floral Marquee at the festival was home to Downderry Nursery's aromatic display.